 It’s also best to stick with standard fonts.
 Any font your visitor’s browser might need to download will slow down how long it takes your website to load, which is bad news on mobile.

-Make sure you give them a way to do that if it’s their preference.
+Give them a way to do that if it’s their preference.
 You want your visitors to be able to interact with your website in the way that makes the most sense for them.

-10. Regularly Perform Mobile Testing.
+12. Regularly Perform Mobile Testing.

-Make Your Website Mobile-Friendly
+Make Your Website Mobile Friendly

-Even if you get everything right today, the way mobile devices look and work will continually change and today’s mobile friendly website may not still do the job tomorrow.
+Even if you get everything right today, the way mobile devices look and work will continually change and today’s mobile-friendly website may not still do the job tomorrow.
 Keep testing, keep tweaking where needed, and continue to think about your mobile users as a priority and you should be fine.